d4rkcat/pia/README.md

 	-v	- Display verbose information.
 	-h	- Display this help.

 	Examples:
-	pia -dps 24 - Change DNS, forward a port and connect to Switzerland pia -nfv	- Forward a new port, run firewall and be verbose
+	pia -dps 24 - Change DNS, forward a port and connect to Switzerland. pia -nfv	- Forward a new port, run firewall and be verbose.